 5 Signs You May Need Ant Control

 Inspection is the first crucial step in ant control.
 Even if they have not entered your home, ant colonies can be right outside.
 It is best to keep outdoor ants further away from the perimeter because during rainy days, those colonies of ants will seek shelter in your residence and may never return outside where they belong.
-Here are some signs you can look for that may indicate that you need ant control.
-If you see any of these signs give us a call to see how we can help.
+Here are the 5 signs you need ant control, and if you see any of these signs give us a call to see how we can help.

 If you leave a crumb on the floor, are there ants around it within the hour?
 If dropped food or produce on the counter is quickly overrun by ants – you have an ant problem.
 Be sure to store food in airtight containers or sealed in the refrigerator.